 The prostate is a gland in the male reproductive system.
 It makes most of the semen that carries sperm.
-The walnut-sized gland is located beneath the bladder and surrounds the upper part of the urethra, the tube that carries urine from the bladder.
+The walnut-sized gland is located beneath the bladder and surrounds the upper part of the urethra – the tube that carries urine from the bladder.

 When cancerous cells develop and grow within the prostate gland, they initially appear as defined lesions.
 A lesion is part of an organ or tissue that has been damaged by cancer.
-In early stage prostate cancer the lesions are confined within the prostate gland and can be treated, often in a way which preserves the gland and its functionality.
+In early-stage prostate cancer the lesions are confined within the prostate gland and can be treated, often in a way which preserves the gland and its functionality.

-Like all cancers, the risk to life from prostate cancer is based on the cancer spreading out of the prostate gland and into lymph nodes, bones and other vital organs.
+Like all cancers, the risk to life from prostate cancer is based on the cancer spreading out of the prostate gland and into lymph nodes, bones, and other vital organs.
 The best way to prevent this spread is to identify the cancer early.

 A non-precision biopsy is unable to pinpoint cancer to a specific region of the prostate, which can result in the unnecessary removal of the entire prostate gland.
-Radical treatment, such a removing the prostate gland, potentially causes problems with bladder control and inability to maintain an erection.
+Radical treatments, such as removing the prostate gland with surgery, or radiating it, potentially causes problems with bladder control and inability to maintain an erection.

-For some patients, with early detection of prostate cancer, precision diagnosis can allow them to undergo a form of focal treatment which avoids the need for surgery or radiotherapy.
+For some patients, with early detection of prostate cancer, precision diagnosis will allow them to undergo a form of focal treatment which avoids the need for surgery or radiotherapy.

-Focal treatment is non-invasive which can preserve the prostate and its function.
-Our surgeons, using precision diagnostics, will be able to ascertain whether the focal therapy option is suitable in your case.
+Focal Therapy treatment is non-invasive which can preserve the prostate and its function.
+Our surgeons, using precision diagnostics, will be able to ascertain whether the Focal Therapy option is suitable in your case.

-As a group of consultants we are passionate about all prostate cancer sufferers knowing about all of their treatment options.
+As a group of consultants we are passionate about prostate cancer sufferers knowing about all of their treatment options.